kg8m/chrome-show-tab-numbers/README.md

 1. Update the version:
    1. Edit `manifeste.json` and `package.json`
    1. Execute `npm install` to update `package-lock.json`
+   1. Commit the changes: `git commit`
 1. Create a new tag: `git tag ...`
-1. Push the changes
+1. Execute `git push --tags`
 1. Execute `make zip`
-1. Upload the zip file to Chrome Web Store
+1. Upload the built zip file to Chrome Web Store and publish it